 This attraction is comprised of several tours and whisky tasting sessions along with a very enjoyable journey through the history of one of Scotland’s most famous exports, brought to you by one of their very own resident ghostly tour guides!

 Whisky is as Scottish as a tartan-wrapped haggis and the history of the spirit is just as interesting as any tour around the nearby castle, and even if you’re not a fan of the stuff (apparently some people aren’t) I guarantee you’ll enjoy a visit to this attraction.

-The highlight of the attraction has to be being taken through the history of whisky – from it’s humble origins in the 15th-century to the massive distilleries of today – by one of the resident experts who’ll be only too glad to impart their expertise during a tasting session.
+The highlight of the Scotch Whisky Experience has to be being taken through the history of whisky – from its humble origins in the 15th-century to the massive distilleries of today – by one of the resident experts who’ll be only too glad to impart their expertise during a tasting session.